MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Osservazioni

-Per informazioni dettagliate, vedere [PathFileExists](/windows/win32/api/shlwapi/nf-shlwapi-pathfileexistsw) .
+Per informazioni dettagliate, vedere [PathFileExists.See PathFileExists](/windows/win32/api/shlwapi/nf-shlwapi-pathfileexistsw) for details.

-## <a name="findextension"></a>ATLPath:: FindExtension
+## <a name="atlpathfindextension"></a><a name="findextension"></a>PERCORSO ATLPath::FindExtension

-Questa funzione è un wrapper di overload per [PathFindExtension](/windows/win32/api/shlwapi/nf-shlwapi-pathfindextensionw).
+Questa funzione è un wrapper in overload per [PathFindExtension](/windows/win32/api/shlwapi/nf-shlwapi-pathfindextensionw).

 ### <a name="syntax"></a>Sintassi